Mohammad-Faiz-Cloud-Engineer/Class-11th-English-Exam-Preparation/README.md

 ## What's Inside

 This repo contains **custom-written books by Mohammad Faiz** for Class 11th last-time exam preparation.
+Original content created specifically for English exam preparation.

-### Custom Books Available
+### Content

-- **English Literature** - Original book covering prose, poetry, drama summaries with important questions
+- **English Literature** - Custom written book covering prose, poetry, drama summaries with important questions
-- **English Grammar** - Original book with grammar rules, exercises, and writing skills
+- **English Grammar** - Custom written book with grammar rules, exercises, and writing skills

-Both books created specifically for exam preparation.

 ---

 ## How to Use

-1. Pick the book you need - Literature or Grammar
-2. Start with "Last Minute Revision" sections if exams are close
-3. Read through the custom books for detailed understanding
-4. Practice from solved examples and exercises
+1. Check the Literature folder for prose, poetry, and drama notes
+2. Check the Grammar folder for rules and practice exercises
+3. Use for quick revision before exams
+4. Focus on important questions highlighted in the books

 ---

 ## About the Books

-These are **original custom-written books by Mohammad Faiz**, not compiled from other sources.
+These are **original custom-written books by Mohammad Faiz**, not copied from other sources.
 Created specifically for:
-- Quick revision when exams are near
-- Important questions that actually appear in exams
-- Last-time preparation that actually works
+- Last-time exam preparation
+- Scoring well in Class 11th English exams
+- Quick understanding of literature and grammar concepts

 ---